Sexual and gender-based violence against Palestinians during the Gaza war

 During the ongoing Gaza war, Israeli male and female soldiers, guards and medical staff have reportedly committed wartime sexual violence against Palestinian women, children and men including rape, gang-rape and sexualized torture and genital mutilation.
-In February 2024, UN experts cited at least two cases of Palestinian women being raped by male Israeli soldiers.
-Palestinian boys and men have also been raped and subjected to torture, and in some cases, the impact of rape and torture has led to death of the victim.
+In February 2024, UN experts reported at least two cases of Palestinian women being raped by male Israeli soldiers.
+Palestinian boys and men have also been reportedly raped and subjected to torture, and in some cases, the impact of rape and torture has led to death of the victim.